stephengold/Maud/README.md

 Beyond that, it gets complicated, since scene-view cameras operate in 2 "movement modes" and 2 "projection modes".
-The Camera Tool (selected by means of the "View -> Scene" menu) can be used to select these modes.
+The "Camera Tool" (selected using "View -> Scene options -> Camera") can be used to select these modes.

 "Orbit Mode" is a scene-view camera's default movement mode.